seintpl/osint/camera-filename-pattern.md

 where X is a decimal.

+Of course the filename can be very easily altered so don't be 100% sure of the outcome (as regarding every OSINT clue).

-If you have any other examples, please let me know.
+If you have any other examples, please let me know - on [Twitter](https://twitter.com/SEINT_pl) or at theseint[at]pm.me